 Thanos was billed as the top dog in the MCU, and he proved it in Avengers: Infinity War when the Mad Titan walked away victorious.
 We assume he'll be battling the Avengers once again in Avengers 4, but new rumors indicate that he may not be alone.
 New leaks from the back of a promotional toy for the movie showed off Thor and Rocket Raccoon with (dope) matching outfits and a description that hinted that there would be a bigger villain than Thanos.
 The description possibly read that Thor was suiting up to fight "new foes" while Rocket was assembling a new crew to guard the galaxy against "an even greater threat."

-If true, then either of these descriptions would have just said "Thanos," if it were him.
+If true, then either of these descriptions would have just said "Thanos" if it were him.
 Thus, these are likely entirely new villains, and while there are practically no clues to work off of, that's not going to stop us from trying.
 Marvel has no shortage of villains who are above Thanos' power level, and I've cobbled together a list of those who I think either have a genuine shot at being in the movie, or would just be really cool.
+Therefore, we've pulled together a list of some possibilities we think would be a good fit in the new movie.
 Check out these six Marvel villains that Avengers 4 could use.

 Let's kick off with some hard concept sci-fi, because Avengers: Infinity War cannot be called a grounded film.
 The Marvel universe is filled with powerful cosmic beings and Eternity is one of those.
 It's an abstract being that is the embodiment of time.
 Eternity also represents every living creature in the universe, and if half of the universe just disappeared overnight, then you'd probably be mad.
 Eternity is an immensely powerful being that could wipe Thanos from existence like it was flicking away some lint.
 It actually got a little nod in Guardians of the Galaxy Vol. 2, but Eternity might be too hard of a pill to swallow for even die-hard fans.